dgroomes/calcite-playground/class-relationships/README.md

 * [ ] IN PROGRESS Custom adapter which is mostly just a port of ReflectiveSchema.
 I need support for statistics, but it would also be nice if it supported record types.
   * DONE "Scaffold by copy"
   * IN PROGRESS Make it my own.
 Refactoring/restructuring to my liking.
+Update: this is the second time I've gone down this road.
+I made a custom schema in my `csv/` subproject.
+It makes me pause, but not sure what the lesson is.
   * Support record types
   * Support statistics